tsgriff/static-react-tsgriffith/src/posts/data-binding-comparison-two-way-angular-and-one-way-react.md

 &nbsp;

-Of course, this question can't be answered with a simple yes or no. It of course depends on scope and use case.
+This question can't be answered with a simple yes or no. It depends on scope and use case.
 According to Eric Greene in "Two-Way Data Binding: Angular 2 and React," one-way data binding adds extra work for the developer in trivial UI  use cases (such as the one that I presented).
 As a result, two-way binding is most useful for these simple cases whereas React overcomplicates it in the form of setting state and re-rendering the component.
 However, in more complex, larger data exchanges across multiple components, one-way binding is favorable in order to avoid complications of allowing two sources of data on a larger, cross-component scope (https://www.accelebrate.com/blog/two-way-data-binding-angular-2-and-react/).

 &nbsp;